thiom/mini-pl/README.md

-Interpreter for an educational programming language called miniPL.
-It's loosely based on Pascal.
+Interpreter for a programming language called miniPL.
+It's a simple educational language loosely based on Pascal.
+The parser is LL(1).

+Context-free grammar:

+<program> &nbsp;&nbsp; -> <stmts>